 Since the imposition of performance related pay progression for all teachers, NEU members have worked successfully in many schools and academies to secure school pay policies which protect teachers.
 Winning an acceptable pay policy in each school is still only a temporary expedient in our campaign to force the Government to reverse its attacks on the national pay structure for teachers.

-Advisory pay points for the main and upper pay ranges in England, based on previous pay advice from the NEU and other unions, are being restored to the STPCD in England.
-In Wales, the Welsh Government proposes to restore national mandatory pay scales.
-You can find more information on this here.
-These are important developments and you can see revised joint union advice for England here.
-We will update NEU pay advice when details of the separate arrangements for England and Wales are confirmed
+Advisory pay points for the main and upper pay ranges, and unqualified teacher pay ranges, based on previous pay advice from the NEU and other unions, have been restored to the STPCD in England.
+In Wales, the Welsh Government has restored national mandatory pay scales.
+These are important developments and can be used to secure improvements in school pay policies.
+We will update NEU pay advice when details of the separate arrangements for England and Wales are confirmed in late September.

 Even if your school has adopted a pay policy which doesn’t comply with NEU policy, it is not too late to try and change it.